anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Every artist dips his brush in his own soul, and paints his own nature into his pictures.
+Quote: Decision is a risk rooted in the courage of being free.

-By: Henry Ward Beecher
+By: Paul Tillich